mitojala/tsoha-mtb-spots/README.md

 TODO:

-- checkboxes for add_spot spot_type? (adds complexity to handling of the input)
+- checkboxes for add_spot spot_type if spot is more than one type? (adds complexity to handling of the input)
 - option to manually input coordinates that will update google maps marker position
 - map search for spots
-- user input validation to add_spot form
+- more user input validation to add_spot form?
-- user/admin privileges
 - better feedback in register user if username is taken
-- mouse hover on a google maps marker shows information box
 - image of spot
 - last visit information to spot details
+- spot information to individual pages?